carissalow/rapids/docs/features/extracted.rst

 Name	        Description
 ============    ===================
 day_segment     The particular ``day_segments`` that will be analyzed.
 The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features         The different measures that can be retrieved from the Light dataset.
-See :ref:`Available Light Metrics <light-available-features>` Table below
+See :ref:`Available Light Features <light-available-features>` Table below
 ============    ===================

 .. _light-available-features: